assignments-codex/level-1-assignments/week-6/day-3-assignment.md

 #### Objective

-CodeSandbox interactive card.
+App Lab Lesson 8 Boolean Expressions.
+Build a simple guard or login.

 #### Requirements

-1. In CodeSandbox, build a card with a title and hidden content.
-2. Add an addEventListener for click or a single key.
-3. Use an if or if else to toggle a class that shows or hides content.
-4. Add visible focus or hover styles.
+1. Two inputs for a check (age and name, or code and attempt).
+2. Use at least two boolean expressions with `&&` or `||`.
+3. Show success screen/message on pass and try-again on fail.

 #### Screenshots

-- CodeSandbox share link
+- Share link
-- One screenshot of the running card
+- One screenshot of success state
-- One screenshot of JS showing the event and conditional
+- One code screenshot showing boolean expressions

 #### Reflection

+- Why you chose `&&` or `||`
-- Which event you used and why
+- One bug you fixed
-- What the conditional changes
-- One next improvement
+- One improvement you would add

 #### Rubric (20 pts)

-- Event handler present 0–5
+- Inputs + logic implemented 0–5
-- Conditional toggles UI 0–5
+- Correct use of boolean expressions 0–5
 - Screenshots clear 0–5
 - Reflection quality 0–5